Form factors of composite branch-point twist operators in the sinh-Gordon model on a multi-sheeted Riemann surface: semiclassical limit: Introduction

 The two-dimensional quantum sinh-Gordon model is a well\-/studied example of an integrable model with the only particle and a simple $S$ matrix.
 Integrability itself implies that the form factors satisfy a well\-/known set of functional equations~\cite{Karowski:1978vz,Smirnov:1984sx,Smirnov:1992vz} called form factor axioms.
 Every solution to these equations is a complete set of form factors that defines a unique local operator in the theory.
+For the sinh\-/Gordon model on the plane such solutions can be found in~\cite{Fring:1992pt,Koubek:1993ke,Lukyanov:1997bp,Babujian:2002fi,Feigin:2008hs}.
 In the multi\-/sheeted theory the set of form factors of any operator $\cO^{(s)}(x)$ off branch points coincides with the set of form factors of the operator $\cO(x)$ for particles on the sheet $s$ and of the unit operators for particles on all other sheets.
 At branch points the system of form factors is different and is not reduced to the form factors on the plane.
 Correspondingly, the system of form factor axioms is modified.
 First it was found in another context in \cite{Niedermaier:1998rs}.
 Later it was rediscovered and adjusted to the BPTOs and CTOs in\cite{Cardy:2007mb,Castro-Alvaredo:2008usl}.
 In \cite{Castro-Alvaredo:2008usl} the form factors of the exponential CTOs $\cT_n\e^{\alpha\varphi}$ were found exactly.